 Included with this post is a link to the City of Gangford feedback form provided by a reader.

 Please click the link and please send your thoughts to the city.
-If you get a response from the city, please share it with me, email@example.com, so I can alert everyone as to the “blah, blah, blah” produced by Stew Young’s public relations machine.
+If you get a response from the city, please share it with me.
+My email is firstname.lastname@example.org.
+I need it so I can alert everyone as to the “blah, blah, blah” produced by Stew Young’s public relations machine.